 1950’s D.O.A. is an example of what location shooting did for a film.
 Here was a film that had an intriguing storey and good characters.
 However the use of locales, both in Los Angeles and San Francisco provided a realism and ambiance that could not have been achieved on the set.
 When watching the film the viewer is reminded at every turn the vitality of everyday life and of O’Brien’s impending mortality.
 It’s one of the elements that makes the film work.
 Conversely, The Big Sleep, was filmed entirely on Warner’s lot.
 It’s a classic film owing to many factors, but it has an artificial feel about it.
 Within noir itself there also evolved the narrative, or docudrama style of film.
 Films like He Walked By Night relied extensively on location backdrops to give it authenticity.

 Los Angeles of the late 1940s seemed to be the right place at the right time for noir filmmakers.
 Raymond Chandler had already set the landscape in people’s minds using Los Angeles as the backdrop in his successful detective novels.
 As directors soon discovered, Los Angeles offered a wealth of interesting places for noir backdrops.
 Everything from the art deco Union Train Station to the boat dock at Westlake Park were finding their way into noir.
 But no area was more appealing than Bunker Hill district.

-Los Angeles was by no means the only place directors found interesting for noir as
+Los Angeles was by no means the only place directors found interesting for noir,

-directors ventured to other cities.
+they ventured to other cities as well.
 San Francisco, in particular offered the

-unique

-setting of its bay, bridges and hills.
-San Francisco was also a short train ride
+unique setting of its bay, bridges and hills.
+San Francisco was also a short train

-from Hollywood which didn’t bust the budget for producers.
-New York certainly was
+ride from Hollywood which didn’t bust the budget for producers.
+New York certainly